Call to book01904 521 936

 • Breakfast

-We enjoy two scenic rail journeys today, beginning with the Bergen Railway.
-Leaving Bergen, the train climbs into the rugged mountains, travelling alongside deep fjords and through tunnels hewn out of solid rock, before arriving in Myrdal - 2,840 feet above sea level.
-Here, we board the famous Flåm Railway for an unforgettable ride along one of the steepest lines in the world.
-As we descend to the fjord-side village of Flåm for the night, tucked away in the innermost corner of Aurlandsfjord, the train negotiates horseshoe curves, twists, turns and 20 tunnels.
-The scenery is spectacular, with rivers and waterfalls, snow-capped mountains and remote farms passing by our window.
+In Myrdal, we board the famous Flåm Railway for an unforgettable ride along one of the steepest lines in the world.
+As we descend to the fjord-side village of Flåm for the night, tucked away in the innermost corner of Aurlandsfjord, our train negotiates horseshoe curves, twists, turns and 20 tunnels.
+Along this dramatic route we are treated to a moving picture of rushing rivers, tumbling waterfalls and snow-capped mountains passing by our window.

 Includes